Tinystep1/cmfive-docs/_tutorials/anatomy_module/editItemButton.md

 +   $w->ctx('title', !empty($p['id']) ?
 'Edit item' : 'Add new item');
 -   $w->ctx('title','Add new item');

-    // this array is the form deffinition
+    // this array is the form definition
     $formData = [
         'Item Data' =>[ // this is a form section title [ // each array on this level represents a row on the form.
 This row has only a single input.